 Foods high in protein and fiber, such as peanuts and peanut butter, have been shown to help reduce appetite and promote satisfaction after eating them.
 Peanuts contain close to 8 grams of protein per ounce, which is more than any other nut, and comparable to a serving of beans.
 They also contain about 2.5 grams of fiber per ounce.
 Fiber makes us feel fuller and more satisfied after eating.

-Peanuts and peanut butter are a great snack to keep you satisfied longer.
-Researchers at Purdue University showed that people had improved feelings of fullness and better satisfaction from eating peanuts and peanut butter than other high-carbohydrate snacks, such as rice cakes.
+Peanuts and peanut butter are the perfect snack to ward off hunger later in the day.
+Research shows that people had improved feelings of fullness and better satisfaction from eating peanuts and peanut butter than other high carbohydrate snacks, such as rice cakes.3

 Another study found that peanuts could also provide a sensation of fullness in overweight or obese men, noting that peanuts may also aid diets to reduce body weight.